What is in this leaflet

 - lupus erythematosus, a skin and tissue disease

-If you have not told your doctor about any of the above, tell them before you take Teveten Plus.
+If you have not told your doctor about any of the above, tell them before you start taking Teveten Plus.

 Taking other medicines